nicklockwood/iCarousel/README.md

 This is actually not a property of iCarousel but is inherited from UIView.
 It's included here because it's a frequently missed feature.
 Set this to YES to prevent the carousel item views overflowing their bounds.
 You can set this property in Interface Builder by ticking the 'Clip Subviews' option.
 Defaults to NO.

+    @property (nonatomic, assign) CGFloat autoscroll;

+This property can be used to set the carousel scrolling at a constant speed.
+A value of 1.0 would scroll the carousel forwards at a rate of one item per second.
+The autoscroll value can be positive or negative and defaults to 0.0 (stationary).
+Autoscrolling will stop if the user interacts with the carousel, and resume when they stop.

 Methods
 --------------